aditsinsinwal/-Insurance-Product-Comparator/README.md

 Features
--OCR support for scanned insurance PDFs (via pytesseract) -Structured field extraction using OpenAI GPT-4 -Side-by-side comparison of insurance plans
+-OCR support for scanned insurance PDFs (via pytesseract) -Structured field extraction using OpenAI GPT-4 ..... to be updated to 5 ;) -Side-by-side comparison of insurance plans
 -Keyword filtering to reject irrelevant documents -Simple web interface made using (Flask + HTML + CSS)